 Paul Jump, Editor-at-Large

 Paul is a graduate of Oxford University, England, with a BPhil in Philosophy.
 He also attended Edinburgh University, Scotland, obtaining an M.A. in Philosophy.
 He now works as science and research reporter for Times Higher Education, having previously been a journalist for the magazine Third Sector including freelance writing at Guardian Unlimited.
 He also writes fiction in his spare time.
 His association with ArtsEditor began in 2001 when he arrived in Boston.
 Three years later he moved back to London.

 Prospective contributors should send a letter of introduction, including a current resume, and examples of your work.
-Writers and editors with particular interests are encouraged to note these topics within their submission.
+Applicants with particular interests are encouraged to note these topics within their submission.